Search

 A diagram of the upgrades and governance

 All critical system smart contracts are upgradeable (can be arbitrarily changed).
 This permission is governed by the Arbitrum Decentralized Autonomous Organization (DAO) and their elected Security Council.
 The Arbitrum DAO controls Arbitrum One and Arbitrum Nova through upgrades and modifications to their smart contracts on Layer 1 Ethereum and the Layer 2s.
-While the DAO governs through token-weighted governance in their associated ARB token, the Security Council can directly act through the Security Council smart contracts on all three chains.
-Although these multisigs are technically separate and connect to different target permissions, their member- and threshold configuration is kept in sync by a manager contract on Arbitrum One and crosschain transactions.
+While the DAO governs through token-weighted governance in their associated ARB token, the Security Council can directly act through multisigs on all three chains.
+Although they are technically separate and connect to different target permissions, their member- and threshold configuration is kept in sync by a manager contract on Arbitrum One sending crosschain transactions.

 Regular upgrades are scheduled in the L2 Timelock.
 The proposer Security Council can do this directly and the Arbitrum DAO (ARB token holders and delegates) must meet a CoreGovernor-enforced 5% threshold of the votable tokens.
 The L2 Timelock queues the transaction for a 8d delay and then sends it to the Outbox contract on Ethereum.
 This incurs another delay (the challenge period) of 6d 8h.
 When that has passed, the L1 Timelock delays for additional 3d.
-Both timelocks serve as delays during which the transparent transaction contents can be audited, and even cancelled by the Emergency Security Council.
-Finally, the transaction can be executed, calling Admin- or Owner functions of the respective destination smart contracts through the UpgradeExecutor on Ethereum.
+Both timelocks serve as delays during which the transparent transaction contents can be audited, and, in the case of the final L1 timelock, cancelled by the Emergency Security Council.
+Finally, the transaction can be executed, calling Admin- or Owner restricted functions of the respective destination smart contracts through the UpgradeExecutor on Ethereum.
 If the predefined transaction destination is Arbitrum One or -Nova, this last call is executed on L2 through the canonical bridge and the aliased address of the L1 Timelock.

 Operator roles like the Sequencers and Validators are managed using the same paths.
-Sequencer changes can be delegated to a Batch Poster Manager.
+Sequencer changes can be delegated to a Batch Poster Manager role.

 Permissions